Tongxin-Sun/Projects/README.md

 # Projects
+I am learning freeCodeCamp curriculum.
-This repo contains all/most of the projects that I've completed.
+This repo contains all the projects that I've completed so far.